-While wisteria likes a soil rich in natural nutrients, fertilizing may not become really necessary or recommended.
-If you decide to fertilize, do not to provide too much nitrogen as this will interfere with blooming.
+While Wisteria vines like soil rich in natural nutrients, fertilizing may not become really necessary or recommended.
+If you decide to fertilize, do not provide too much nitrogen as this will interfere with blooming.

-Remember wisteria belongs to the family of legumes, so it fixes nitrogen levels in the soil.
+Remember Wisteria vines belong to the family of legumes, so it fixes nitrogen levels in the soil.
 If too much nitrogen exists in the soil, you will get lots of leaves and fewer flowers.

 Diseases And Pests